msymeonides/Migrate3D/README.md

 MSD(τ)=\ \lt(x(t + τ) - x(t))^2 \gt
 $$

-In the output file, two MSD result sheets are provided: one ("Mean Squared Displacements") with the MSD at each τ value (columns) for each object (rows), and one (MSD Summary) with the average and standard deviation of the MSD (columns) at each τ value (rows) across the whole dataset.
+In the output file, the following result sheets are provided:

+- **Mean Squared Displacements**: The MSD at each τ value (columns) for each object (rows).
+- **MSD Summary**: The average and standard deviation of the MSD (columns) at each τ value (rows) across the whole dataset.
-If a Categories file is provided, three additional result sheets are given:
 - **MSD Mean Per Category**: The mean MSD at each τ value (rows) for each object category (columns).
 - **MSD StDev Per Category**: the standard deviation of MSD at each τ value (rows) for each object category (columns).
 - **MSD Log-Log Fits**: The linear fit parameters for the log-log plot of mean per-category MSD vs. τ.
 The slope of the line is indicative of the type of motion exhibited by the object, with a slope of 1 indicating diffusion, and a slope of 2 indicating ballistic motion.
 The "Fit Max.
 Tau" is the upper limit of the τ values used to calculate the slope (always beginning at τ=1), above which the log-log relationship was judged to deviate from linearity.